morph-l2/zkevm-circuits/README.md

 # Circuits for zkEVM

 This is the zkEVM circuits used in Morph Mainnet.
-It was forked from Scroll zkevm-circuits and a lot of new features were added later and in the future:
+It was forked from Scroll zkevm-circuits, with many new features added and more planned for the future:

 1. Sequencer set circuit for decentralized sequencer
 2. EIP4844 circuit
-3. Faster hash function circuits for zktrie
+3. Optimal zk-friendly permutation schemes used in the hash function for zktrie, along with the circuits.
 4. Faster zero-knowledge proof system

 ## Docs